chrisracicot/chrisracicot/README.md

   * Worked on special projects to decrease supply chain costs and increase productivity.
   * Monitored and enforced compliance of merchandise suppliers and domestic carriers.
-  * Coded spreadsheets to input data, produce reports, flag cost, and schedule information.
+  * Coded spreadsheet macros to manupulate data, produce reports, and flag costs.
+This saved my team hours of time per day, and I was nominated for high-level Innovation Award.
   * Created notices and training documents for vendors and store receivers.
   * Mediated communications between vendors, carriers, store managers, and colleagues.
   * Maintained and enforced vendor shipping rules and guidelines.
   * Finalist for a high-level innovation award for creating a database that flags high volume shipping times.

-### Closer
-Resmor Trust Company
-2004 - 2006

-  * Cross-verified mortgage documents and conferred with businesses to confirm the validity of information.
-  * Emphasized teamwork, reporting, perseverance, and double-checking work.

 ---